cb-ocs/oc-prompt-library/live/judgement-summarizer.md

 - Modification for Enhanced Legal Research:

 ###INPUT###
-Use the judgment or legal case text provided by the user to create the summary
+Use the judgment or legal case text provided by the user to create the summary.